-- CARES Act amount includes \$4,566,181 for the FEMA 25% required match.
+CARES Act amount includes \$4,566,181 for the FEMA 25% required match for the July through December 2020 period and \$3,749,730 for the January through June 2021 period.
 The Board approved \$25 million in CARES Act funding on September 1, 2020, to fund a portion of the COVID-19 Emergency Response.
-The Department anticipates using \$17.4 million of the \$25 million allocation due to (i) the extended FEMA funded availability through at least December 31, 2020, for the Alternate Care Site and Non-congregate Site expenditures and (ii) OptumServe contract extension with the State for testing at no cost to the County.
-We anticipate that the remaining \$7.6 million will be redirected to fund Non-DHS County Departments for COVID-19 related activities. - County Contribution from January 1, 2021 through March 31, 2021, includes \$1,608,624 for the FEMA 25% required match. - Activities 6, 7 and 8 assume that the populations at the NCS are homeless individuals.
-We anticipate that the expenditures will be FEMA reimbursable during the period of January 1, 2021 through March 31, 2021, although end date of FEMA funding availability is unknown at this point in time.
+The Department anticipates using \$17.4 million of the \$25 million allocation due to (i) the extended FEMA funded availability for the Alternate Care Site and Non-congregate Site expenditures and (ii) OptumServe contract extension with the State for testing at no cost to the County.
+The COVID Economic Relief HR 133 Appropriations Bill extends the CARES Act funding through December 31, 2021, but uncertainty remains as to whether the State will grant the same extension to counties that have not fully spent their allocation as of December 31, 2020.
+State law still requires these funds to be spent consistent with the original federal deadline.
+When the State Legislature reconvenes in January, Legislators will evaluate how this changes the framework and deadlines in State law.
+The Department is requesting \$7.6 million in County discretionary fund pending additional information on the status of the CARES Act extension from the State that will be released during the first quarter of 2021.

+Activities 6, 7 and 8 assume that the populations at the NCS are homeless individuals.
+We anticipate that the expenditures will be FEMA reimbursable during the period of January 1, 2021 through June 30, 2021, although end date of FEMA funding availability is unknown at this point in time.
 The Community Development Commission will continue to seek other funding sources for homeless vulnerable individuals who are staying at non-congregate sites.
-We estimated that the \$500,000 of the \$958,000 in RoomKey funding will be applied to the July 1, 2020 through December 31, 2020 period. - Assuming that the COVID-19 Emergency Response is to continue beyond March 31, 2021, we anticipate that the Paycheck Protection Program ELC grant will fund \$2.5 million of the projected \$22.6 million in expenditures during the April 1, 2021 through June 30, 2021 period. - 1Appropriation request from the Board December 15, 2020 for Non DHS Staff from other County Department expenditures 1/1-3/31/21 includes \$150,010 for RSS Warehouse (Fairground staff) for 4/1-6/30/21 due to Fairgrounds budgetary cycle expenditure and funding must be included at this time.
-The 4/1-6/30/21 update will not include this appropriation request but will include as expenditure reporting. - 2Appropriation request on December 15, 2020 for Vaccination Coordination Activities includes \$200,000 requested by the County Administrators Office for marketing/advertising. - 3Appropriations of \$823,689 of the \$6,655,152 for On the Move will be addressed in a separate board action on 12/15/20.
+We estimated that the \$500,000 of the \$958,000 in RoomKey funding will be applied to the July 1, 2020 through December 31, 2020 period.

+1Appropriation request from the Board December 15, 2020 for Non DHS Staff from other County Department expenditures 1/1-3/31/21 includes \$150,010 for RSS Warehouse (Fairground staff) for 4/1-6/30/21 due to Fairgrounds budgetary cycle expenditure and funding must be included at this time.
+The 4/1-6/30/21 update will not include this appropriation request but will include as expenditure reporting. \$419,169 is included for the Administrative Analyst III - Policy position in the County Administrator's Office for Fiscal Years 2021/22 and 2022/23.

+2Appropriation request on December 15, 2020 for Vaccination Coordination Activities includes \$200,000 requested by the County Administrators Office for marketing/advertising.

+3 Appropriations of \$1,647,378 for the 1/1/21-6/30/21 period for On the Move were addressed in a separate board action on 12/15/20.